credativ/plutono/docs/sources/explore/_index.md

 ## Navigate between Explore and a dashboard

-To help accelerate workflows that involve regularly switching from Explore to a dashboard and vice-versa, Grafana provides you with the ability to return to the origin dashboard after navigating to Explore from the panel's dropdown.
+To help accelerate workflows that involve regularly switching from Explore to a dashboard and vice-versa, Plutono provides you with the ability to return to the origin dashboard after navigating to Explore from the panel's dropdown.

 After you've navigated to Explore, you should notice a "Back" button in the Explore toolbar.
 Simply click it to return to the origin dashboard.
 To bring changes you make in Explore back to the dashboard, click the arrow next to the button to reveal a "Return to panel with changes" menu item.